scarrasco92/tempus/README.md

 For ties, the script will report all cases from the most impactful category.

-In the case of multiple variants at a single position, the script will evaluate each variant independently and report them in multiple lines
+In the case of multiple variants at a single position, the script will evaluate each variant independently and report them in multiple lines.

+This file needs vep_impact.csv that contains the impact of VEP consequences

 Usage:
 python VCF_parsing.py